AtharvaBandekar/Gut_Microbiome_Paper_Reproduction/README.md

     * The phylogenetic tree (`tree.nwk`) was loaded and integrated into the `phyloseq` object.

 3.  **Data Normalization (Rarefaction):**
-    * Samples were rarefied to a depth of `[YOUR RAREFACTION DEPTH HERE, e.g., 26971 or 3500]` reads per sample using `rarefy_even_depth` to account for varying sequencing depths.
+    * Samples were rarefied to a depth of 2671 reads per sample using `rarefy_even_depth` to account for varying sequencing depths.
 This normalized the data for diversity comparisons.

 4.  **Alpha Diversity Analysis:**
     * Shannon diversity index (`estimate_richness`) and Faith's Phylogenetic Diversity (PD) were calculated to assess diversity within individual samples.